mitjarislakki/CNC/ReadMe.md

     ├── nc_get_config.py         # NETCONF <get-config>
     └── nc_edit_config.py        # NETCONF <edit-config>
 ```
 The application starts from `cnc_main.py`, which spins up 2 tasks running asynchronously for Ethernet network map discovery and switch configuration calculation.
-Also note that the `deprecated/` and `tests` are neither actively maintained nor used in the program.
+Also note that everything under `deprecated/` and `tests/` are neither actively maintained nor used in the program.

 #### Network topology
 ```sh